nx-js/observer-util/README.md

 ## Features, limitations and edge cases

-#### observer.observable argument behavior
+#### observable argument cases

-If an observable is passed as argument to the observer.observable method it simply returns the passed observable.
-If you pass the same object into different observer.observable calls it always returns the same observable instance.
+If an observable is passed as argument to the observer.observable method, it simply returns the passed observable.
+If you pass the same object into different observer.observable calls, it always returns the same observable instance.

 ```js
 const observer = require('nx-observe')